 'Local authority' classifications

 When a report is made online, the notifier is required to select from drop-down options within which local authority the accident happened.
 In a small number of cases and for various reasons, the selected LA may not be correct in relation to the incident postcode provided.
 Where feasible this LA code is automatically re-assigned to a more suitable one in our statistical dataset.
-It also happens that LA boundaries or names change each year, most likely it means a few smaller LAs are replaced by a single larger and newly formed LA.
+It also happens that LA boundaries or names change most years, usually resulting in a few small LAs replaced by a single larger and newly formed LA.
 Where LA boundaries or names change, any relevant existing LA codes in the statistical dataset are re-coded to the new values to create a consistent and simplified time series.
 In each of these scenarios where an LA code requires change, the higher statistical aggregations like region are largely unaffected.

 Duplicate and 'non-reportable' notifications